 Both species occur in several forms/ sub-species, which were considered different species until 1976, when Naito and Imamura demonstrated through breeding experiments that Catopsilia pomona (Fabricius, 1775) and Catopsilia crocale (Cramer, 1775) are actually the same species (Yata, 1985).
 A similar relationship is assumed for C. pyranthe and what was earlier referred to as the Indian population of C. florella (Fabricius, 1775), an African species.
 In the literature published earlier to 1976, the current two species were treated as four species and measurement of their wingspan was also different.
 For example, Evans (1932) and Wynter-Blyth (1957) mentioned an expanse of 55-80 mm for C. pomona, 55 – 75 mm for C. crocale; 50-70 mm for C. pyranthe and 50-70 mm for C. florella.
 Smetacek (2016), Kehimkar (2016) and Bhakare and Ogale (2018) did not specifically mention Catopsilia crocale or Catopsilia florella; instead, the measurements for these two species were incorporated under those of Catopsilia pomona and Catopsilia pyranthe, respectively.
 Similarly, Tshikolovets and Pagès (2016) did not report wingspan measurements for the specimens they examined.
 Recently, Panthee and Smetacek (2020) reported the smallest known specimen of C. pomona with a wingspan of 46 mm, in the collection of the Butterfly Research Centre, Bhimtal, India.

-In this article, we reported the variation wingspan size of two congeneric Pierid butterfly species populations of Catopsilia pomona (Fabricius, 1775) and Catopsilia pyranthe (Linnaeus, 1758) from Rajgir, Bihar, India.
+In this article, we reported the variation wingspan size of two congeneric Pierid butterfly species populations of Catopsilia pomona and Catopsilia pyranthe from Rajgir, Bihar, India.
 We also documented the mean size of few individuals from these populations.

 Material and Methods